Contrast-Security-OSS/docs/content/installation/python/PythonConfig.md

 ## Order of Precedence

-The configuration file is always called *contrast_security.yaml* or *contrast_security.yml* no matter where it's located.
+The configuration file is named *contrast_security.yaml* or *contrast_security.yml* no matter where it's located.
 The Python agent loads the configuration YAML from the following paths in order of precedence:

-1. Any path saved in an environment variable named `CONTRAST_CONFIG_PATH`
+1. Any path saved in the environment variable `CONTRAST_CONFIG_PATH`
 2. The settings directory within the current directory (e.g., *./settings/contrast_security.yaml*)
 3. The current working directory (e.g., *./contrast_security.yaml*)
 4. Within the server's *etc/contrast/python* directory (e.g., */etc/contrast/python/contrast_security.yaml*)
 5. Within the server's *etc/contrast* directory (e.g., */etc/contrast/contrast_security.yaml*)

 The agent and service may share a common configuration file, but only some options and sections are applicable to each process.

 ## Configuration Options